ramrom/rams_dot_files/cheatsheets/ruby_cheatsheet.md

     - an anonymous function that can be invoked from within another function

 ## ITERATORS
+- Enumerable module that mixed into array and maps
 ```ruby
 [1,2,3].each_with_object([]) do |item, obj|
     puts "item is #{item}"